 If you think about it, this is the approach we see larger brands take with TV commercials all the time.
 How many Super Bowl commercials focus on these kinds of emotions?
 Practically all of them!

 In 2019, Amazon was one of the big advertising winners with this video:

 Notice that this is not a factual statement of Alexa’s capabilities (straight information) nor is it an appeal to how painful shopping in stores can be.
 Amazon goes straight for humor and succeeds.

 Why is it that we see bigger brands focus on this more than smaller companies?
 I would offer that it’s because brands can afford to play the longer game.

 This isn’t just a matter of whether a large or small company should brand itself.
-Branding is a critical way to stand out, but smaller companies must be focused on leveraging every marketing dollar to help generate sales in the short term.
-Smaller companies have a difficult time building up a brand story of humor and fun and will often fall back on direct sales tactics.
+Branding is a critical way to stand out, but smaller companies may not be able to afford it.
+Smaller companies have a difficult time building up a brand story of humor and fun.
+These companies often need to fall back on direct sales tactics.

 Soured on Pain Avoidance

 I grew up in a religious environment.
 I’ve spent a lot of time in an environment where an organization works to persuade or reaffirm a group of people to believe in a certain way.